 Read this: Apple Watch Series 3 – an investigation

 The dock has been rotated in watchOS 4 so you now scroll vertically instead of horizontally.
-The first thing I noticed was how much more natural this feels with the Digital Crown, and it seems obvious that Apple's done it for this very reason.
-It's intuitive to put a finger to the screen when you have to swipe side to side, but when going the other way the Digital Crown makes much more sense.
+The first thing I noticed was how much more natural this feels with the Digital Crown, and it's obvious that Apple's done it for this very reason.
+It's intuitive to put a finger to the screen when you have to swipe side to side, but when going the other way the Digital Crown makes much more sense – and means you're not obstructing the display.

 Another small but welcome change in watchOS 4 is the new pairing process.
-No longer do you have to go through the ceremony of aligning the watch with your iPhone's camera, but now takes inspiration from the AirPods by popping up a pairing button as soon as the Watch is detected next to the phone.
+No longer do you have to go through the ceremony of aligning the watch with your iPhone's camera – the Watch takes inspiration from the AirPods by popping up a pairing button as soon as it's detected by the iPhone.

 New ways to move

 Apple's all about fitness right now, so it's no surprise that watchOS 4 brings enhancements in this domain.
 A big one is support for high intensity interval training.
-While the Apple Watch heart rate tracking is generally very good, and surprisingly accurate in interval performance (where many wearables fall down), it's in hitting target HR in shorter intervals where the Series 2 has struggled.
+While the Apple Watch heart rate tracking is generally very good, and surprisingly accurate in interval performance (where many wearables fall down), the Series 2 has struggled in hitting target HR in shorter intervals.
 The addition of HIIT in watchOS 4 comes with the promise of new motion and heart rate algorithms for better accuracy, but we're not certain that these are up and running yet.
 There are also auto-sets for pool swims, and we've spotted that VO2 Max tracking is on its way.

 As you can see above, the Workout app has been given a facelift to be a little less neon-yellow-take-your-eye-out.
 I much prefer this design, and while the stats screen during a workout hasn't changed, you can now swipe right for easy access to your music settings.
 Also cool is that I can easily jump to a different workout by swiping left and tapping the 'New' icon then choosing another activity.
 Triathletes rejoice!

-There's still more we need to check out.
-The redesigned music app looks great in pictures but we've been having trouble getting it working.
-We'll be updating this article with more of our thoughts as we get more familiar with watchOS 4, and as Apple continues to update the beta.
+Since we started testing watchOS 4 it's got a lot more stable and fleshed out, and we reckon some of these new features will go down a treat.
+We'll be updating this article with more of our thoughts as we get more familiar with the update, as Apple continues to update the beta.
 For now, it's another promising refinement of Apple's smartwatch experience – just a shame we have to wait so long to get it.

 More Apple Watch goodies